 Today I'm sharing my top picks for the best ice cream and all its varieties.
 Get your sweet tooth ready, there is nothing better on a hot day than this…unless you are eating your ice cream in a pool!

 By the way, if you love ice cream and are interested in the origins of various varieties, regional variances, and any other ice cream history, I highly recommend The Sweet Spot from Amy Ettinger.

 The Best of the Best

-Anything food related is always going to be subjective, so while Sweet Republic may be my pick for my all-time favorite, you may just as easily find another shop on this list that you prefer.
+Anything food-related is always going to be subjective, so while the Sweet Republic may be my pick for my all-time favorite, you may just as easily find another shop on this list that you prefer.
 Variety is definitely the spice of life!

 This award-winning shop is known for its unique sweet-savory flavor combos.
-Like many other shops, they use fresh local ingredients and make their ice cream from scratch.
-But I think that their Asian heritage and culinary backgrounds (Le Cordon Bleu in Sydney) plus time spent at Eccolo in Berkeley, makes for very distinct recipes that they bring to the table, and to your bowl!
+Like many other shops, Sweet Republic ice cream uses fresh local ingredients and makes their ice cream from scratch.
+But I think that their Asian heritage and culinary backgrounds (Le Cordon Bleu in Sydney) plus time spent at Eccolo in Berkeley, make for very distinct recipes that they bring to the table, and to your bowl!